FelipeBarretoB/ecommerce-kubernetes-manifest/README.md

 ```

 it's normal for the first two pods to be in `Completed` state, the last one should be in `Running` state.

+Now, you pray to whatever deity you believe in, and hope that everything works as expected.